Dylan-Moutachi/arenametest/README.md

 Follow these steps to set up the app locally for development and testing.

 ### 🛠️ Setup Instructions

+💡 **Windows Compatibility**

+  This project is primarily developed and tested in a Unix-like environment (macOS/Linux).
+  If you're using Windows:

+- Make sure Ruby, PostgreSQL and Node.js are correctly installed.
+- We recommend running Redis (required for Sidekiq) via [Docker](https://www.docker.com/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
+- Consider using Git Bash or WSL to run Unix-style commands like `bundle exec` or `rails db:migrate`.

+**For macOS/Linux users:**

 1. Clone the repo using **SSH** (requires SSH key configured):
   ```bash
   git clone git@github.com:Dylan-Moutachi/arenametest.git